kfwong/avpn-v2.1/wp-content/plugins/better-delete-revision/readme.txt

 * New : Just completed test on Wordpress 3.0.1

 == Upgrade Notice ==

+= V1.6 =
+We updated all functionality for Wordpress 4.0.1.
+We added a menu page.

 = V1.5 =
 We've added a fix for compatibility with the plugin NextGen Gallery.